10 Best Sleeping Pads for Backpacking in 2024

 Where to shop

-• Great for: back or stomach sleepers, 3-season backpacking
+• Great for: Back or stomach sleepers, 3-season backpacking

-• What we don’t like: not great for side sleepers
+• Cons: Not great for side sleepers

 The valve on this sleeping pad is also one of the most durable valves on the market which is pretty huge considering valves are where common leakage happens.